Rules for the Regional Citizen Bee Competition

 The student with the higher score in the overall written component is declared the winner.
 If the tie remains, proceed to Step 2.

-The student with the higher score in Section 4 of the written component, which contains more complex questions, is declared the winner.
+The student with the higher score in the Constitution section of the written component is declared the winner.
 If a tie remains, the judges proceed to Step 3.

-The student with the higher score in Section 3 of the written component, which contains more complex questions, is declared the winner.
-If a tie remains, the judges proceed to Step 4.
+The student with the higher score in the People section of the written component is declared the winner.
+If a tie remains, the judges proceed to Step 5.

 Judges and Officials